rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    </pre>

-   ### Run Merge on Test repos
+### Run scripts

-0. Run the script to perform a merge using git-imerge-test repos:

-   <pre><strong>./git-imerge-test-run.sh
-   </strong></pre>

-   This was created for testing the test.

-   (You may want to later adapt this to run on your own repos.)

    ### Create test repo

-0. The script invokes a script to create a new repo containing conflicts:
+0. Run the script which sets up data containing conflicts and perform a merge using git-imerge:

    <pre><strong>./git-imerge-test-create.sh
    </strong></pre>

+   This was created for testing the test.

+   (You may want to later adapt this to run on your own commands.)

    #### How the test repo is created